 The draft definitions above do not distinguish between group homes that are subject to State licensing from those that are not subject licensing.
 Group homes that are not subject to State license, even those serving six or more clients, are treated indistinguishably from other residential uses in the same zone.
 Table B-5 is a checklist for the City of Montague that analyzes potential constraints for group homes by applying standards of SB 520 (2002) and HCD's Group Home Technical Advisory of December 2022.
-Table B-6 below reviews Montague's draft reasonable accommodation procedures.÷
+Table B-6 below reviews Montague's draft reasonable accommodation procedures.

-Table B-5

-Constraints on Housing for Persons with DisabilitiesReview of Proposed Regulations for Group
+Table B-5 Review of Proposed Regulations for Group Homes

-Homes Potentia I Constraints and Analysis Does the City of Montague have a process for persons with disabilities to make requests for reasonable accommodation?
-The new Zoning Ordinance describes the request process and how those requests are handled in Section 17.124.
-Has the City made efforts to remove constraints on housing for persons with disabilities?
-Does the City make information available about requesting reasonable accommodations?
-The City enforces the Building Code.
-Otherwise, the City hasnot identified any constraints to housing for persons withdisabilities over which the City has discretionary control.A program in this Element commits the City to placinginformation relating to requests for reasonableaccommodations at the main counter at City Hall and onmeeting agendas.
-201 VING AND LAND USE Has the City reviewed all of its zoning laws, policies, and practices for compliance with fair housing law?
-Topic The new Zoning Ordinance has been reviewed and found to be in compliance with fair housing law.
-City's Proposed Regulations Does Montague's land use element regulate the siting of special housing in relationship to one another?
+Topic City's Proposed Regulations Does Montague's land use element regulate the siting of special housing in relationship to one another?
 No. The Land Use Element does not require a minimum distance between two or more special needs housing.
 Does the City allow group homes with six or fewer clients by right in single-family zones?
 Yes.
 As reviewed above, group homes with six or fewer clients are defined as a residential care home.
 Per Montague's draft zoning regulations, zones permitting single family uses by right also enumerate residential care homes as a by-right use regardless of whether the group home is subject to State licensing, as indicated in Table B-2, Table B-3, and Table B-4 above Does the City's zoning regulations require all group homes of more than six clients obtain permits to locate in single family zones?
 No. As discussed above, group homes not subject State licensing, even those with seven or more clients, are treated indistinguishably from other residential uses in the same zone.
 Group homes that are subject to State licensing and serve seven or more clients are categorized as residential care facilities.
-Program 4.2.5 of Chapter 2 provides for the following: in the R-3 and M-U zones the groups homes operating as single-family or multifamily residences will be
+Program 4.2.5 of Chapter 2 commits the City to amending Montague's Zoning Ordinance to remove differential treatment of groups homes in residential zones and mixed-use zones that permit residential uses.
+The amendments are to allow groups (regardless of licensing) without a use permit and subject to only those provisions that apply to similar residential uses of the same type in the same zone.
+This treatment would extend to the parking requirements.
+The amendments are consistent with HCD's Group Home Technical Assistance Memo.
+3 In all cases, development, performance, and design standards shall be objective and non-discriminatory.
+If requested, the City shall provide flexible and efficient reasonable accommodations in the permitting process.
+Are parking standards for group homes different from other parking standards?
+Does the City have a policy or program for the reduction of parking requirements for special needs housing if a proponent can demonstrate a reduced parking need?
+Program 4.2.5 commits the City to amending the Zoning Ordinance to regulate group homes in the same manner as other residential types in the same zone.
+This equal treatment extends to the parking requirements as well.